cdapio/cdap/docs/loom-docs/source/faq/general.rst

     :alt: Loom Ambari Comparision
     :figclass: align-center

-What are the differences between Loom and Amazon Cloud Services?
+What are the differences between Loom and Amazon EMR?
 ----------------------------------------------------------------
+Amazon EMR provides a subset of Hadoop services (Hive, Pig, HBase, and MapReduce) and manages jobs and workflows on top of those services.
+Loom is a software agnostic, generic system for creating clusters of any layout and any type.
+Being software agnostic, Loom has no support for managing jobs on clusters, as its focus is on cluster creation and management.

 Does Loom work with Ambari?
 -------------------------------------------------